RavensbourneWebMedia/Interactive-Narratives/sessions/02/readme.md

 Hero | Villain
 --- | -----------
+* Focus of story
-Focus of story<br>Attempting to restore balance to his / her world<br>Most important thing is what he / she wants<br>The hero grows and in so doing becomes a better person<br>Makes gradual changes through the story | Obstructs hero’s progress<br>Starts off stronger and more resourceful<br>Believes they are justified in their actions<br>Conflict can be more powerful when the characters of Hero and Villain are matched
+* Attempting to restore balance to his / her world
+* Most important thing is what he / she wants
+* The hero grows and in so doing becomes a better person
+* Makes gradual changes through the story | Obstructs hero’s progress
+* Starts off stronger and more resourceful
+* Believes they are justified in their actions * Conflict can be more powerful when the characters of Hero and Villain are matched

 ![studyhours](assets/hero.png)